Safecast/PlusShield/README.md

 PlusShield
 ==========

-The arduino shield for the bGeigie+
+The arduino shield for the bGeigie+.
+Version 1.0.
+By Robin Scheibler and Joe Moross.